PoojaB26/WebDesignProjects/README.md

 # Web Design Basics

 Self teaching web design tools and techniques.
-The idea is to create a basic website with minimal features as I begin and then go onto to make complex websites and even copies of popular websites.
+The idea is to create a web design element or a basic website with minimal features as I begin and then go onto to make complex websites and even copies of popular websites.

 ## List of websites so far
 * [Gallery I](https://github.com/PoojaB26/web-design-basics/tree/master/gallery-basics) - using pure javascript